jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Once we do, all workers—from waitresses, mechanics, and teachers—will start to be managed less and collaborate more.
 Mass-collaboration will be similar to how factories and production lines swept across our society during the Industrial Age and the era of mass-production.

-![old philosophy in a new world](/img\diagrams\techvolution-github-repo-rails.jpg) _This is the GitHub "repo" for Ruby on Rails, the technology that runs apps like Basecamp, Airbnb, and Shopify.
-GitHub is like Wikipedia for software.
-Even with over 5,000 contributors over 15 years, you can see whose contributed software.
-Ruby on Rails software is priceless and is yours to use however you want.
+![old philosophy in a new world](/img\diagrams\techvolution-github-repo-rails.jpg) _This is the GitHub "repo" for Ruby on Rails, the free technology that runs apps like Basecamp, Airbnb, and Shopify.
+GitHub empowers programmers to work together, and manage each other.
 Get familiar with how open-source works.
 It's a tell-tale sign for the openness, responsibility, and immense value of all work cultures coming in the Internet Age.
 You should be happy!
 Once you experience how easy, effective, and powerful mass-collaboration is, it makes work much better.
 And the best part, no garbage meetings or delegators are needed._

 ## The Setup to our Story — Making Techvolution and Player Gods